DavidNash2024/Win32xx/samples/Scribble/Readme.txt

 * Using the TRACE command to output debug text.
 * Saving the frame settings in the registry.
 * Implementing a Most Recently Used (MRU) list in the file menu.
-* Using the CDC class to work with device contexts.
+* Use of the CDC class to work with device contexts.
-* Using double buffering to speed up drawing to a device context.
+* Use of double buffering to speed up drawing to a device context.
+* Use of user defined messages to pass information between CView and CMainFrame.